confluentinc/cp-ansible/VARIABLES.md

 ### zookeeper_group

 Only use to customize Linux Group Zookeeper Service user belongs to.
-Group must exist on host.
+Default group is confluent

 Default:  "{{zookeeper_default_group}}"